GenesisFR/HowToBecomeGoodAtShooters/README.md

 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
 - swapping to another weapon halfway through a reload will still reload your other weapon
-- swapping to your pistol then to your other primary weapon is faster than swapping between primary weapons
+- swapping to your pistol, then to your other primary weapon is faster than swapping between primary weapons
 - targeting a specific brand (6 items) is much better than targeting a specific armor piece (32 items)
 - the Cool Skills and Scavenged Skills directives can be bypassed by deconstructing skills while using the Rigger backpack
 - the Cool Skills directive doesn't affect deployed skills